Blackboard Course Retention

 For dates, please see the schedule.

-Instructional Technologies and Design Services (ITDS) is a team of instructional and web designers ready to partner with faculty.
+Design Help is a team of instructional and web designers ready to partner with faculty.
 Instructional designers support faculty subject matter experts (SME) in task analysis, learner analysis, content analysis, efficiency and standardization of course design.
-ITDS works with faculty in establishing rubrics and assessment resources.
+Design Help works with faculty in establishing rubrics and assessment resources.

 We assist faculty in developing the overall appearance of a course, the functionality and efficiency of technologies and media tools.
 Instructional designers apply standardization across courses that provide a learning framework and consistency focused on engaging students and facilitating student learning by applying pedagogical principles for online learners.